Privacy Policy & FERPA Compliance Statement

 We do not sell, trade, or use student data for commercial purposes or targeted advertising.

-3. Data Minimization & Identity Abstraction
+3. Data Collection & Privacy Controls

 - Authentication: Access is managed via GitHub OAuth.